MansourSeif/spring-project/README.md

 ## 2️⃣ Jenkins Pulls the Repository

-Jenkins connects to GitHub and downloads the latest source code.
+Jenkins automatically pulls the latest code from GitHub.

 ---